 It’s appropriate to note the content creator's audience demographics, social status, and location.
 These communities may also promote a particular mood or set of values.
 Each of these factors is significant and can help you achieve audience alignment.

 How to Use Influencer Metrics to Decide What to Pay a Creator

 “Many influencer marketing managers don’t feel confident in their knowledge of “what a fair price is” when negotiating with influencers.
 There’s a good reason for this – there’s no standard cost for influencers.”
 GRIN, Top 10 Influencer Negotiation Tips

-Because there is no standard cost for creators figuring out what to pay a creator can be confusing.
+Because there is no standard cost for content creators figuring out what to pay a creator can be confusing.
 Knowing how to leverage the influencer metrics you know into an attractive compensation package can make your influencer marketing negotiations more collaborative.

-Creators with a flat fee should be able to demonstrate strong conversion metrics.
+Content creators with a flat fee should be able to demonstrate strong conversion metrics.
 Without those metrics, you may be taking an unnecessary risk.